cynergist/holbertonschool-low_level_programming/0x0F-variadic_functions/README.md

 -- 2 if
 - You can declare a maximum of 9 variables
 - You are allowed to use printf
-- Print a new line at the end of your function
+- Print a new line at the end of your function# printf
+# printf